 3.2.5.
 University-level Standing Committees Reporting to University Council

 3.2.5.1.
-University-level Standing Committees that deal predominantly with issues other than the curriculum and faculty life (e.g., tenure and promotion, salary, benefits) report to University Council.
+University-level Standing Committees that deal predominantly with issues other than the curriculum and faculty life (e.g., tenure and promotion, salary, benefits) report to the University Council.
 Such committees include the University Committee on Student Life and Engagement, the University Committee on Undergraduate Education, the University Committee on Graduate Studies, the University Committee on the Libraries, and the University Committee on Academic Governance.

 3.2.5.2.
 The Athletic Council reports to the University Council.
 The form and frequency of its reporting will be determined by the Steering Committee, but in no case will the frequency of reporting be less than once each academic year.
 The Athletic Council, through its chairperson, will also respond within a reasonable time to questions asked by the University Council.